-(a) sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources, whether living or non-living, of the waters superjacent to the seabed and of the seabed and its subsoil, and with regard to other activities for the economic exploitation and exploration of the zone, such as the production of energy from the water, currents and winds;
+- (a) sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources, whether living or non-living, of the waters superjacent to the seabed and of the seabed and its subsoil, and with regard to other activities for the economic exploitation and exploration of the zone, such as the production of energy from the water, currents and winds; - (b) jurisdiction as provided for in the relevant provisions of this Convention with regard to: (i) the establishment and use of artificial islands, installations and structures; (ii) marine scientific research; and (iii) the protection and preservation of the marine environment.

-45 436 U.S. at 32.
-While the United States has conveyed to the states and territories certain title, jurisdiction, or rights to submerged lands within the first three miles of its territorial sea, that does not jurisdiction, or rights to submerged lands within the first three miles of its territorial sea, that does not undermine the authority of the President to designate areas within the territorial sea over the submerged lands within the first three miles.
+As discussed above, UNCLOS sets forth the scope of the United States' authority over its EEZ, as asserted by President Reagan in Proclamation 5030.
+In doing so, President Reagan confirmed that the United States has "(a) sovereign rights for the purpose of exploring, exploiting, conserving and undermine the authority of the President to designate areas within the territorial sea over the submerged lands within the first three miles.
 See, e.g., Mark Squillace, The Monumental Legacy of the Antiquities Act of 1906, 37 GA.
 L. REV. 473, 518 & n.
 287 (2003) (explaining that the Attorney General concluded that "the President may proclaim a national monument over submerged lands under the primary jurisdiction of the states in accordance with the Submerged Lands Act").

-46 See, e.g. Yoo & Gaziano, Presidential Authority, at 12 (arguing against EEZ designations while acknowledging that the "Supreme Court has upheld or discussed the application of the act to the submerged lands of two different monuments along the coast and inland waterways," and recognizing that the United States' sovereign interest in its territorial sea "justifies sovereign military and economic controls"); Joseph Briggett, An Ocean of Executive Authority: Courts Should Limit the President's Antiquities Act Power to Designate Monuments in the Outer Continental Shelf, 22 TUL.
-ENVTL.
+54 See, e.g. Yoo & Gaziano, Presidential Authority, at 12 (arguing against EEZ designations while acknowledging that the "Supreme Court has upheld or discussed the application of the act to the submerged lands of two different monuments along the coast and inland waterways," and recognizing that the United States' sovereign interest in its territorial sea "justifies sovereign military and economic controls"); Joseph Briggett, An Ocean of Executive Authority: Courts Should Limit the President's Antiquities Act Power to Designate Monuments in the Outer Continental Shelf, 22 Tul.
+Envtl.
 L.J.
-403, 414 (2009) (arguing only that, at the time of enactment, "Congress would not have regarded submerged lands beyond the territorial seas as being under the control of the federal government").
+403, 414 (2009) (arguing only that, at the time of enactment, "Congress would not have regarded submerged lands beyond the territorial seas as being under the control of the federal government") (emphasis added).

-47 Mark Squillace, The Monumental Legacy, 37 GA.
+55 Squillace, The Monumental Legacy, 37 GA.
 L. REV. at 518 n.
-287 ("Under the Antiquities Act, the retention of some 'control' over the lands is all that is required to allow designation of a national monument.")
+287 ("Under the Antiquities Act, the retention of some 'control' over the lands is all that is required to allow designation of a national monument.").

-48 See Control, Webster's Collegiate Dictionary (1919 ed.); Control, New Webstarian Dictionary (1912 ed.) (defining control as "to restrain," to "govern," or to "regulate").
+56 See Control, Webster's Collegiate Dictionary (1919 ed.); Control, New Webstarian Dictionary (1912 ed.) (defining control as "to restrain," to "govern," or to "regulate").

-49 See People of State of New York ex rel.
+57 See People of State of New York ex rel.
 Cornell Steamboat Co. v.
 Sohmer, 235 U.S. 549, 559 (1915) (stating that the federal government's authority "to regulate commerce" gives it "control over interstate commerce"); Standard Oil Co. v.
 Anderson, 212 U.S. 215, 222 (1909) (linking, in the context of agency, the concept of control with the authority to direct).